ionuttbara/windows-defender-remover/README.md

 ## Remove Windows Defender from a Windows ISO

->Requires a Windows 8/10/11 ISO Image with Version > 13
+>Requires a Windows 8/10/11 ISO Image
+>
 1️⃣.
 Extract from ISO or download or extract an valid install.wim from Windows 8 or newer Windows versions.
 2️⃣.
 After selecting the .wim file, you can press ```"Y"```, ```"N"```, ```"E"``` by following section.
 3️⃣.
 After the settings was applied, you can save changes into ```install.wim``` or into ```ISO Image Disc```.